Bernina express on Landwasser Viaduct, Switzerland. It is landmark of Swiss Alps. Nice Alpine landscape in summer. Red glacier train on rail

 Europe has a dense, well-developed railway network that connects countries, major cities, towns, and rural areas.
 This makes trains highly accessible and convenient for many people.
-For OTAs, travel management companies (TMCs), and other travel platforms, integrating rail booking is a must to remain competitive in the EU market.
+For online travel agencies (OTAs), travel management companies (TMCs), and other travel resellers, automating rail booking is a must to remain competitive in the EU market.

 This article shares our lessons learned from integrating train booking into a corporate travel app of a major TMC — from conducting market research to designing booking flows that can handle the intricacies of rail travel.